Creating a sustainable Murray-Darling

 However, the Murray-Darling is also one of the most vulnerable river basins on Earth.
 Decades of engineering, over-allocation and the drying effect of climate change have significantly reduced runoff to rivers, creeks and wetlands within the basin.
-In a recent assessment of overall ecosystem health, more than 80% of the Murray-Darling Basin’s river valleys were rated as being in poor or very poor health based on assessments of fish, invertebrates and vegetation.
+In a 2012 assessment of overall ecosystem health, more than 80% of the Murray-Darling Basin’s river valleys were rated as being in poor or very poor health based on assessments of fish, invertebrates and vegetation.
 The Basin’s ecosystems are suffering and as a result, many species that depend on the region’s natural flooding cycle face extinction.

 The Fund provides the following conservation outcomes:

 - Improved waterbird and native fish habitats including breeding habitats

 - Improved health for wetlands, floodplain forests and woodlands

 - Increased wetland plant health and growth

 In addition to environmental outcomes, the restoration of environmental flows helps conserve sites of important Aboriginal cultural and spiritual value.

 Creating a better way to share water

 Farming and looking after nature go hand in hand for Wagyu beef cattle farmer Jamie McMaster.
 When Jamie first moved to Yambuna, near Echuca in northern Victoria, he said the 11 hectares of wetlands that border his farm had not seen water in years.